Pee-Wee's Big Adventure | 1985

 The shopping mall, where Pee-Wee shops for magic stuff and gets his bicycle stolen, is the Third Street Promenade, Third Street at Broadway, in Santa Monica.
 And guess what?
 With a real Tim Burton touch, the pedestrianised mall is now dotted with bushes neatly clipped into dinosaur shapes.

-Alongside, you can hardly miss the World’s Biggest Dinosaurs, the pair of concrete lizards built to advertise the inn.
+Alongside, you can hardly miss the World’s Biggest Dinosaurs, the pair of concrete reptiles built to advertise the inn.

-Pee Wee finally makes it to San Antonio and, yes, that really is the Alamo on Alamo Plaza.
+Pee-Wee finally makes it to San Antonio and, yes, that really is the The Alamo on Alamo Plaza.
 Briefly.

 The Pee-Wee Herman version of the Alamo tour is loads more fun than the solemnity of the real thing, basement or no basement (see John Wayne’s The Alamo for more details), but it’s not in Texas – it’s back in California.

-Pee Wee finally tracks his bike down to the film studio, which is – of course – Warner Bros, 4000 Warner Boulevard, Burbank.
+Pee-Wee finally tracks his bike down to the film studio, which is – of course – Warner Bros, 4000 Warner Boulevard, Burbank.
 You can tour the studio, too.
-Unlike the vast Universal Studios theme park approach, WB has a small tour, the excellent Warner Bros VIP Studio Tour.
+Unlike the vast Universal Studios theme park approach, WB has a small but excellent tour, the Warner Bros VIP Studio Tour.

 One last little disappointment.
 The drive-in, where the Hollywood version of Pee-Wee’s Big Adventure (with James Brolin and Morgan Fairchild) premieres, is no more.
 It was the Studio Drive-In, which stood at 5250 Sepulveda Boulevard in Culver City.
 It closed in 1993, and was demolished five years later.